s1nghularity/bb-server/README.md

 # 🏦 Bad Bank Capstone Project

-A full-stack MERN application which allows you to create a user, login and logout, deposit and withdraw money, and finally the ability to delete users as well.
-This mock site is intended to show a working REST APIs CRUD functionality.
+Bad Bank is a full-stack MERN application which allows users to create an account, login and logout, deposit and withdraw money, and delete their account.
+This mock site is intended to show working REST API CRUD functionality.

 ## 📚 API Documentation